9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 Is it better to use `lift` explicitly, or to spend time writing these boilerplate instances?
 That depends on what we expect to do with our monad transformer.
-If we\'re going to use it in just a few restricted situations, we can get away with providing an instance for `MonadTrans` alone.
+If we're going to use it in just a few restricted situations, we can get away with providing an instance for `MonadTrans` alone.
 In this case, a few more instances might still make sense, such as `MonadIO`.
 On the other hand, if our transformer is going to pop up